 Blue also expects the same high standards which we set for ourselves from those parties with whom we engage, such as our suppliers and customers.

-Our supply chain consists of national car dealerships, funding providers, recovery firms, legal firms, IT software and equipment providers, training providers and office products suppliers.
+Our supply chain consists of national car dealerships, lead generators, funding providers, recovery firms, legal firms, IT software and equipment providers, training providers and office products suppliers.
 We are engaged with more than 2,000 car dealerships all of which go through a process of due diligence before being allowed to do business with us, as well as annual or bi - annual monitoring dependent on introducer behaviour.

 In addition, all other suppliers are required to go through an on-boarding process which ensures approval is obtained from several business areas before business engagement.
 They are expected to complete a due diligence questionnaire which is reviewed along with company account information to assess their financial stability and ensure they have appropriate policies in place for safeguarding their employees and our data.
 Each supplier contract and terms and conditions are reviewed by our in-house legal team and in certain instances we might withdraw from a supplier contract.

 Due to the nature of our business and our approach to governance, we assess that there is a very low risk of slavery and human trafficking in our business and supply chains.
 However, we aim to periodically review the effectiveness of the relevant policies and procedures that we have in place to make improvements necessary to eradicate modern slavery and human trafficking from our business and our supply chains.
 We do not have key performance indicators in relation to slavery or human trafficking as any instance would be expected to be a breach of law, our supplier standards and/or our company policies.